whynesspower/1D-Generative-Adversarial-Network-From-Scratch-in-Keras/README.md

 Its is a backbone to almost every genrative model out there may it be OpenAI's DALL-E 2, Google Brain's Imagen, Midjourney or Stable Diffusion.
 Yann Lecun, Chief AI Scientist at Meta, said it was “the most interesting idea in the last 10 years in machine learning”
 A one dimentinal simple implementation of GAN using TensorFlow's library Keras

+GAN is composed of a generator model and a descriminator model competing with each other.
+Hence the name 'adversarial'.

-A very simple project based on GAN, Sequential model from Keras.
-We will have one node for input, 25 nodes in hidden layer and one output layer.
+This project is based on GAN, Sequential model from Keras.
+We will have one node for input, 25 nodes in hidden layer and one output layer for our discriminator model.

+*Checkout resouces section for more details and some references to learn more about GANs models*

 ### Dependancies